MrJayKay/music-player/README.md

- Free Code Camp Role Playing Game Project

-In this Free Code Camp Project I learnt fundamental programming concepts in JavaScript by coding my own Role Playing Game.
+ Free Code Camp Music Player Project

-Whilst doing this project I learnt how to work with arrays, strings, objects, functions, loops, if/else statements, and more.

-The game is complete however, I would like to change some functions and features in the future.
+In this project I learnt essential string and array methods, such as; find(), forEach(), map(), and join().

+In this project, I coded a basic MP3 player using HTML, CSS, and JavaScript.
+This project covered fundamental concepts such as handling audio playback, managing a playlist, implementing play, pause, next, previous, and shuffle functionalities.

 Some features I would like to change;

-- Change the buttons to not repeat the same text.
+- Add a loop track feature.
+- Add multiple playlists or different albums.
-- Add a dragon graphic to the window.
+- Add a fast foward to allow user to skip parts of the track.
-- Change styles.
-- Add armour and other accesories to player inventory.
-- Add the option of easy, normal, hard modes.
-- Add more easter eggs.